ANTH 4000 Applied Anthropology

 across the social sciences, in the academy and the world beyond.

-ANTH 5050 Preparation for Practice and the Applied Thesis
+ANTH 5050 Preparation for Capstone and Career

 students into the community of practice of applied/practicing anthropologists.
 Students